woman singing on stage.jpg

 Learn the vocal technique used by Michael Jackson, Stevie Wonder, Madonna, Barbra Streisand, Prince and over 135 Grammy Award winners.

-Soho Vocal Tuition is home to some of the UK’s top vocal coaches.
-We have worked with some of the best singers in the industry
+Soho Vocal Tuition is home to some of the UK’s most experienced vocal coaches, working with singers at every stage – from complete beginners to professional artists.

 • Grammy-winning recording artists